OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 If not strictly required, be sure that your IPC component element does not have the `android:exported="true"` value in the `AndroidManifest.xml` file nor an `<intent-filter>`, to prevent all other apps on Android from being able to interact with it.

 If an Intent is only broadcast/received in the same application, `LocalBroadcastManager` can be used so that, by design, other apps cannot receive the broadcast message.
 This reduces the risk of leaking sensitive information. `LocalBroadcastManager.sendBroadcast().
-BroadcastReceivers` should make use of the `android:permission` attribute, as otherwise any other application can invoke them. `Context.sendBroadcast(intent, receiverPermission);` can be used to specify permissions a receiver needs to be able to read the broadcast<sup>[11]</sup>.
+BroadcastReceivers` should make use of the `android:permission` attribute, as otherwise any other application can invoke them. `Context.sendBroadcast(intent, receiverPermission);` can be used to specify permissions a receiver needs to be able to [read the broadcast](https://developer.android.com/reference/android/content/Context.html#sendBroadcast(android.content.Intent\ "SendBroadcast")).
 You can also set an explicit application package name that limits the components this Intent will resolve to.
 If left to the default value of null, all components in all applications will considered.
 If non-null, the Intent can only match the components in the given application package.

 If your IPC is intended to be accessible to other applications, you can apply a security policy by using the `<permission>` element and set a proper `android:protectionLevel`.
 When using `android:permission` in a service declaration, other applications will need to declare a corresponding `<uses-permission>` element in their own manifest to be able to start, stop, or bind to the service.